Morgan Stanley Maintains SentinelOne Inc - (S) Equal-Weight Recommendation

 What is the Fund Sentiment?

 There are 552 funds or institutions reporting positions in SentinelOne Inc -.
-This is a decrease of 1 owner(s) or 0.18% in the last quarter.
-Average portfolio weight of all funds dedicated to S is 0.31%, an increase of 8.60%.
-Total shares owned by institutions increased in the last three months by 0.97% to 210,395K shares.
-The put/call ratio of S is 0.31, indicating a bullish outlook.
+This is an increase of 9 owner(s) or 1.66% in the last quarter.
+Average portfolio weight of all funds dedicated to S is 0.32%, an increase of 30.51%.
+Total shares owned by institutions increased in the last three months by 4.13% to 210,394K shares.
+The put/call ratio of S is 0.33, indicating a bullish outlook.

 What are Other Shareholders Doing?